robots4life/luscious-lucia/username-password-prisma-sqlite/README.md

 **After an action runs, the page will be re-rendered (unless a redirect or an unexpected error occurs), with the action's return value available to the page as the form prop.
 This means that your page's load functions will run after the action completes.**

 Since we now do have a `load` function for the `signup` page **WE WANT THE LOAD FUNCTION TO RUN** after the default form action.
 The page will only be re-rendered if there is no redirect, however we do have a redirect in place after the `try catch` block.
 Hence we now remove this `redirect` and thus enable the `load` function for the page to re-run after the form action.
-Note are also not returning the `user` object to the page `form` property any more.
+Note that we are also not returning the `user` object to the page `form` property any more.

 ```ts
 import { auth } from '$lib/server/lucia';